andre-ye/andre-ye.github.io/uw/econ-200/textbook-notes/chapter-15.md

 | Can earn economic profits in the long run? | No | Yes | No |
 | Quantity is efficient? | Yes | No | No |

-- Monopolistically competitive firms operate at a smaller-than-efficient scale.
+- monopolistically competitive firms operate at a smaller-than-efficient scale.
-  - Optimal production point in long run is when ATC curve touches demand curve.
+  - Optimal production point in the long run is when the ATC curve touches the demand curve.
   - This will always be on the section of the ATC curve that is down-sloping
-  - *Efficient scale* - when firms produce a ATC-minimizing quantity.
+  - *Efficient scale* - when firms produce an ATC-minimizing quantity.
   - Monopolistically competitive firms maximize profits by operating at a smaller scale; it has excess capacity.

 - Firms need to respond to competitors entering the market with continual product differentiation.